typefully/minimal-twitter/README.md

 7. Go to the unzipped Minimal Twitter and select the `twitter.safariextension` folder.
 8. Click run

-_Safari requires you to have Apple Developer Program membership and create a Apple developer certificate.
+_Why is this unofficial?
+Well...
+Official Safari extensions require me to have Apple Developer Program membership and create a Apple developer certificate.
 Because Apple Developer membership costs \$99 + tax a year, unforunately, I can't add an official extension right now (too broke)._

 ## Developing